This Giving Platform Lets Kids Donate To Other Kids

 Partnering with companies is a great way to increase impact: Many have charitable matching programs or offer some incentive—like Daymaker gift cards—to spur involvement.
 That will definitely help grow the platform’s shopping power, which also relies on less consistent approaches like suggesting parents encourage their kids to pledge a birthday to the cause.
 Instead of people buying the birthday kid a gift, they could buy a gift for someone on Daymaker.

-And there certainly a growing need.
+And there is certainly a growing need.
 In addition to school and holiday shopping pushes, the group recently partnered with nonprofits to try to match givers with the kids affected by the hurricane in Puerto Rico.

 Daymaker is a for-profit venture.
 It works with manufacturers to secure goods at near wholesale costs, which it then sells at a fair retail price.
-Some of those companies include Skip Hop and High Sierra (backpacks) TOMS (shoes), and GoldieBlox and Seedling (for toys).
-That revenue covers things like shipping costs and platform development–for groups that receive product, there’s a backend system that ensures everything stays organized and is given out correctly.
+Some of those companies include Skip Hop and High Sierra (backpacks), Toms (shoes), and GoldieBlox and Seedling (toys).
+That revenue covers things like shipping costs and platform development–for groups that receive the product, there’s a backend system that ensures everything stays organized and is given out correctly.
 Because they make a profit on each sale, they don’t have to charge transaction fees, and donors can see exactly what they’re buying, at what price, and who will receive the good, eliminating much of the uncertainty in online transactions.

 “I think from the very beginning we said, ‘Look, we want to build a pretty holistic and agnostic giving experience,” Doochin says to explain the new ways Daymaker is being adopted.
 He doesn’t see this as a replacement for cash giving, which when done directly is proving to be an important lifeline in many situations.
 Instead, it’s a way to provide a specific product to a person who will really benefit from it.
 There’s nothing like giving someone something they actually want.